Danell Leyva: Early life and education

+Gymnastics career

-Junior career
+Junior

 Leyva competed at his first Winter Cup in 2006.
 He went on to compete in the junior division of the US National Championships, where he came 1st all-around, won gold on floor exercise and horizontal bar, and tied for silver on parallel bars.

-In 2008, at the Junior National Championships, Leyva won the all-around, high bar, parallel bars, and pommel horse titles.
+In 2008, at the Junior National Championships, Leyva won the all-around, horizontal bar, parallel bars, and pommel horse titles.
 He was also the horizontal bar champion at the 2008 Pan American Gymnastics Championships in Argentina.
 He went on to be chosen as part of the 2008 Pacific Rim Championships team and competed in San Jose, California.
 The US team won gold, and Leyva won gold in the all-around and bronze on parallel bars in the junior division finals.

 Senior career

 2009

 In 2009, he became the youngest member of the US senior national team at age 17, and at the National Championships won the gold medal on the horizontal bar and the silver medal on the parallel bars.
 He was chosen as one of four US male gymnasts to compete at the 2009 World Artistic Gymnastics Championships in London.
-He qualified to the horizontal bar final, where he placed 4th.
+He qualified for the horizontal bar final, where he placed 4th.

 2010

-After winning medals on his two best events (horizontal bar and parallel bars) at the Winter Cup, he was selected for the men's team to compete at the Pacific Rim Championships in Melbourne.
-He won individual titles on horizontal bar and parallel bars, as well as a bronze medal on still rings.
-He also qualified to the all-around and pommel horse finals, where he placed 7th in both events.
-In the summer he once again competed at the 2010 US National Championships, where he became the US gold medalist on the parallel bars and the all-around silver medalist.
+After winning medals in his two best events (horizontal bar and parallel bars) at the Winter Cup, he was selected for the men's team to compete at the Pacific Rim Championships in Melbourne.
+He won individual titles on the horizontal bar and parallel bars, as well as a bronze medal on still rings.
+He also qualified for the all-around and pommel horse finals, where he placed 7th in both events.
+In the summer, he once again competed at the 2010 US National Championships, where he became the US gold medalist on the parallel bars and the all-around silver medalist.
 He was chosen for the team to compete at the 2010 World Artistic Gymnastics Championships.
-In Rotterdam, he contributed to the team's 4th-place finish and also qualified to the horizontal bar final, where he placed in 5th.
+In Rotterdam, he contributed to the team's 4th-place finish and also qualified for the horizontal bar final, where he placed 5th.

 2011

 At the 2011 US National Championships, Leyva beat reigning national champion and world bronze medalist Jonathan Horton in the all-around, winning his first all-around US National Championship at the senior level.
 He also won the parallel bars and horizontal bar titles.
 He was subsequently chosen to be one of the anchors for the US team at the 2011 World Artistic Gymnastics Championships in Tokyo, which won the bronze medal.
 This was the first time the US men's team had won medals at the World Championships since 2003.
-Leyva qualified to the all-around final, but his chin crashed into the horizontal bar in his last rotation, and he was unable to complete his routine, resulting in a 24th-place finish.
-He rallied for event finals, where he won gold on parallel bars.
+Leyva qualified for the all-around final, but his chin crashed into the horizontal bar in his last rotation, and he was unable to complete his routine, resulting in a 24th-place finish.
+He rallied for event finals, winning gold on parallel bars.